Q100235: What to do if you get a "Connection refused at server" licensing error message

 After setting up your floating license server and pointing your computer at the license server, the program fails to run and shows the following error message:

-This error message will appear if there is a firewall between the license server and the client machine (the computer requesting the license).
+This error message will appear if the server isn't running or there is a firewall between the license server and the client machine (the computer requesting the license).